Designing Hybrid Combined Heat and Power Systems: An Introduction to New Features in NREL’s REopt Lite Tool

 Funded by the Department of Energy Advanced Manufacturing Office, the National Renewable Energy Laboratory (NREL) has added important new features to its free solar+wind+storage online optimization tool, REopt Lite.
 The new features will help building owners, energy managers, and emergency planners assess opportunities for combined heat and power (CHP) systems to provide economic savings and power essential services with onsite resources during grid disruptions.
 The tool was developed to assist users in quickly and simply evaluating the costs and benefits of implementing distributed energy resources for electric bill savings and improved energy resilience in facilities across the U.S.

-Kate Anderson, who leads the Modeling and Analysis Group at NREL, will provide an overview of REopt Lite for anyone new to the tool and Dan Olis, NREL senior engineer, will introduce the new CHP features.
-This will be followed by a demonstration of the new combined heat and power capabilities by Bill Becker, REopt Lite developer.
+Kate Anderson, who leads the Modeling and Analysis Group at NREL, provided an overview of REopt Lite for anyone new to the tool and Dan Olis, NREL senior engineer, introduced the new CHP features.
+This was followed by a demonstration of the new combined heat and power capabilities by Bill Becker, REopt Lite developer.

-This webinar is a presentation of Clean Energy Group’s Resilient Power Project.
+This webinar was a presentation of Clean Energy Group’s Resilient Power Project.
 Learn more at www.resilient-power.org.